Silego Technology Inc.

-Silego Technology Inc. was an independent Silicon Valley-based fabless semiconductor company until it was acquired by Dialog Semiconductor on 1 November 2017.
+Silego Technology Inc. was an independent Silicon Valley–based fabless semiconductor company until it was acquired by Dialog Semiconductor on 1 November 2017.

-Its products and services were created to design and sell highly configurable power, logic, and timing mixed signal IC products referred to as CMICs (Configurable mixed-signal IC products), they are now part of the Dialog Semiconductor portfolio.
+Its products and services were created to design and sell highly configurable power, logic, and timing mixed signal IC products described as CMICs (configurable mixed-signal IC products), they are now part of the Dialog Semiconductor portfolio.
 Silego was ranked the second-fastest growing semiconductor company in North America at the 2011 Deloitte Technology Fast 500 event held in Menlo Park, California.
 By August 2016, the company had shipped more than 2 billion CMICs.